The Causeway Hall

 b.
 Supervision: The HIRER shall be responsible for supervision of the premises, the fabric and content, their care, safety from damage or change of any sort, the behaviour of all persons using the premises as a consequence of the letting and the observance of the license conditions (see items (f) and (g) below) as laid down by the local authority, Sevenoaks District Council, THROUGHOUT THE PERIOD OF HIRE .
 The HALL MANAGEMENT COMMITTEE reserves the right to terminate any hire not being properly or responsibly conducted or being in breach of these conditions.

-f.
+h.
 Vacating the Premises: The HIRER is responsible for leaving the premises and surrounds in a clean and tidy condition, and for putting back any contents which have been temporarily removed.
 All lights and appliances must be turned off.
 Furniture used is to be put away in a clean and orderly state and all empty bottles, cans, waste paper, food debris and any other rubbish must be removed from the premises.
-The Management Committee reserves the right to make an additional charge of £25 an hour if further cleaning or tidying up is required.
+The HALL MANAGEMENT COMMITTEE reserves the right to make an additional charge of £15 per person per hour if further cleaning or tidying up is required.

 (ii) Commercial HIRERS (defined as individuals, groups or organisations that use the building for financial gain) are not covered by the policy and must arrange their own insurance;